VenLL/tswd-portfolio-Ven/README.md

 Hi!
 I'm Ven, a CMU graduate student who adores dogs.
 The more I learn about data analytics and data visualizations, the more I am fascinated by it.

-Visualization and story telling do go side by side when it comes to analytical projects, and one small adjustment can make all the difference.
+Visualization and story telling do go hand in hand when it comes to analytical projects, and one small adjustment can make all the difference.

 I am so glad to be learning from this course.